DCAN-Labs/automated-subset-analysis/README.md

 ```
 python3 euclidean_threshold_estimator.py --subset_size 100 200 300 400 500 1000 1500 2000 --exclude 10 --n_analyses 3
 ```
-The data and methods used to calculate that equation can be found in `euclidean_threshold_raw_data.txt` and `euclidean_threshold_estimation.ods`, which are both in the `automated_subset_analysis_files` subdirectory of this folder.
+The data used to calculate that equation can be found in `euclidean_threshold_raw_data.txt` and `euclidean_threshold_estimation.ods`, which are both in the `automated_subset_analysis_files` subdirectory of this folder.

 ## Meta

 Information about this `README` file:

 - Created by Greg Conan, 2019-10-03
-- Last Updated by Greg Conan, 2019-10-09
+- Last Updated by Greg Conan, 2019-10-14